vistara-apps/agent-arena-v1/PUBLISH_NPM.md

 ## Alternative: Publish as Beta for Quick Testing

-If you want EF to test without polluting npm:
+If you want others to test without polluting npm:

 ```bash
 # Publish with beta tag